jamesmianjia/jamesmianjia.github.io/_pages/about.md

 Chinese Socio-pragmatics
 -----

 This line of research examines the Chinese pragmatic behaviors from various perspectives such as (im)politeness, metapragmatics, gestures, and discourse markers.
 I aim to critically understand the how Chinese pragmatics research can contribute to the international community.
-My works have been published at [_Lingua_](https://jamesmianjia.github.io/files/Jia_Yang_2021_Lingua.pdf) and [_Text & Talk_](https://jamesmianjia.github.io/files/Jia_Yao_2022_TT.pdf).
+My work has been published at [_Lingua_](https://jamesmianjia.github.io/files/Jia_Yang_2021_Lingua.pdf) and [_Text & Talk_](https://jamesmianjia.github.io/files/Jia_Yao_2022_TT.pdf).

 Computational Approaches to Text and Discourse